Homegrown Slips to Grow Your Own Sweet Potato Vine

 Start with an organic sweet potato.
 Yep, from the grocery store.
 Make sure it is organic, though.
 Avoid genetically modified sweet potatoes.
 They may not work because they aren’t designed to reproduce.

 Smaller-sized (a couple of inches in diameter) organic sweet potatoes work better for growing slips than large ones.
-Submerge half of the organic sweet potato in a cup of water, using toothpicks to hold it in place.
-The other half of the sweet potato should be sticking out in the open air.

 Let your slips grow in a warm place, like near a window where there is good sunlight or near a radiator that is in use.